Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond

 \begin{restatable}[Line Search Runtime]{lem}{linesearch} For $L$-smooth $f : \R^n \rightarrow \R$, points $x, v \in \R^n$ and scalars $b,c,\tilde{\ep} \ge 0$, Algorithm~\ref{alg:linesearch} computes $\A \in [0,1]$ satisfying \eqref{eq:ak_existence_2} with at most

 function and gradient evaluations. \end{restatable}

-In summary, we achieve our accelerated quasar-convex minimization procedures by setting $\eta^{(k)}, \beta$, and $\ep$ appropriately and computing an $\alpha^{(k)}$ satisfying \eqref{eq:ak_existence_2} via binary search (Algorithm~\ref{alg:linesearch}).
-By carefully lower bounding the length of the interval of values of $\alpha^{(k)}$ satisfying \eqref{eq:ak_existence_2}, we ultimately show that this binary search only costs a logarithmic factor in the algorithm's overall runtime.
+In summary, we achieve our accelerated quasar-convex minimization procedures (presented below) by setting $\eta^{(k)}, \beta\ind{k}$, $\ep$, and $\alpha^{(k)}$ appropriately.
+In standard AGD, convexity is used to set a particular value of $\alpha\ind{k}$; by contrast, our accelerated quasar-convex minimization procedures relax the convexity assumption by computing an $\alpha\ind{k}$ satisfying \eqref{eq:ak_existence_2} via binary search (Algorithm~\ref{alg:linesearch}).
+By lower bounding the length of the interval of values of $\alpha^{(k)}$ satisfying \eqref{eq:ak_existence_2}, we show that this binary search only costs a logarithmic factor in the overall runtime.